-When your baby is able to handle a chunkier texture, you can switch from pureeing vegetables to mashing them with a fork or a potato masher.
+When your baby can handle a chunkier texture, you can switch from pureeing vegetables to mashing them with a fork or a potato masher.
 Root vegetables mash particularly well – try carrots, sweet potatoes, yams, parsnips, turnips, or rutabagas.
-For some added sweetness, mash in some cooked apple with any of these root vegetables.
+For added sweetness, mash in some cooked apple with any of these root vegetables.

 Plain, unsweetened yogurt is a healthy spoon-fed choice for your baby, and so is plain cottage cheese.
-Add mashed or sliced fruit to make it more interesting and tasty.
+Add mashed or sliced fruit to make it more exciting and tasty.

-Your baby will enjoy experiencing lots of different textures and flavors as he starts to eat solid food.
-Giving your baby food items that he can pick up in his fingers is a great way to help him practice fine motor skills, so don’t limit yourself to spoon-fed meals!
+Your baby will enjoy experiencing different textures and flavors as he starts to eat solid food.
+Giving your baby food items he can pick up in his fingers is a great way to help him practice fine motor skills, so don’t limit yourself to spoon-fed meals!

-Try strips of toast for a breakfast food that your baby can pick up easily.
+Try toast strips for breakfast food that your baby can pick up easily.
 There’s no need to put anything on the toast strips, as most babies like plain toast just the way it is.

 Cut a piece of pita bread into manageable pieces for your baby.
 Dip the pita bread in hummus for some added flavor and protein.

-As long as your child doesn’t have a nut allergy, peanut butter is a great source of protein.
+As long as your child doesn’t have a nut allergy, peanut butter is an excellent source of protein.
 Dip chunks of fruit or bread in peanut butter to make your baby’s breakfast more delicious and nutritious.

 For a good source of protein, try a hard-boiled egg cut into manageable pieces.
 For less mess, give him just the whites of the egg.

-Scrambled eggs are a soft, easy finger food, too (make sure the eggs are cool enough for your baby to touch before you give them to her).
-You can add some veggies as you’re cooking the scrambled eggs for extra nutrition.
+Scrambled eggs are soft, easy finger food, too (make sure the eggs are cool enough for your baby to touch before you give them to her).
+You can add some veggies while cooking the scrambled eggs for extra nutrition.

 Cooked whole vegetables are tasty and fun!
 Try cooking string beans, snap peas, baby carrots, or broccoli pieces and giving them to your baby once they’re cool enough to handle.